 I could not be happier to welcome you as the proud Founder of EDU, an Institution of Higher Education we are so invested in, and so proud of.

 In the spirit of new beginnings, I would like to share a small story with you.
 It is a story about communication.
 It is a story about identifying problems.
 And, perhaps most importantly, it is a story about the power of ideas and teamwork.
-Ultimately, it is the story of how we came up with the concept for the EDU College of Medicine.
+Ultimately, it is the story of how we came up with the concept for the EDU.
+A degree smarter.

 The idea came to me some years ago when my son was still studying medicine.
 Given my career as a medical university professor, and my son’s medical studies, our conversations often revolved around the world of medical education and the state of global healthcare.
 Almost inevitably, our discussions would turn into reflections on just how much of the traditional system needed to improve.